vaginessa/fbw/README.md

 - You need to make a pull request and get merged by us.
 - One person can get one code
 - Set your twitter in your GitHub profile, we will send it via Twitter PM
+- Due to Google Play limitation, we can generate 500 codes per 3 months only.
+So first come/merged first service.
+- If you have ever made a pull request for Uptime Kuma, you can get a code too (PM me via Twitter if so)

 More rules:
 - These codes were generated and can be redeemed on Google Play only